apache/pulsar/site2/docs/getting-started-helm.md

     minikube service pulsar-mini-pulsar-manager
     ```

 2. The Pulsar Manager UI will be open in your browser.
-You can use username `pulsar` and password `pulsar` to log into Pulsar Manager.
+You can use the username `pulsar` and password `pulsar` to log into Pulsar Manager.

 3. In Pulsar Manager UI, you can create an environment.